Coiot/cbr-main/src/albums/others/epsiode1.md

   - scene_number: 15
     scene_title: ""
     slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode1-scene15.jpg
-    narration: "<p>On the other side of the steppes are Tuva, the Goturks, and Qocho.
-Tuva and Goturks are destined to be immediate rivals.
+    narration: "<p>On the other side of the steppes are Tuva, the Gokturks, and Qocho.
+Tuva and Gokturks are destined to be immediate rivals.
 If you’re looking for competitors with high potential, I would pick one of these two to go the distance.
 Qocho on the other hand has a different outlook.
 With an unenviable starting location between potential juggernauts, Qocho has to make big plays happen fast to remain in contention beyond a few episodes. </p>"
   - scene_number: 16
     scene_title: ""
     slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode1-scene16.jpg